 This 2019 side hustle also doesn't take very much time either.
 After you onboard a client and do the initial ad creation and audience testing (only takes a few hours), the ads essentially run on autopilot from then on.

-The course is currently open for enrollment.
+Go here to learn more about the course.
 If you've been thinking about making extra money to pay off debt or invest a little more every month, the Facebook Side Hustle Course is definitely for you.

 2. Teach English from home through VIPKid ($1,000+/month)